satuhearty/luqmannafisah/story.md

 ---
 layout: story
-title: Jekyll Theme - About - Massively
-description: When building a website it's helpful to see what the focus of your site is.
-This page is an example of how to show a website's focus.
+title: Luqman & Nafisah | Our Story
+description: This is our story.
 sitemap:
     priority: 0.7
-    lastmod: 2017-11-02
+    lastmod: 2018-01-17
-    changefreq: weekly
 ---